 Employers must not make assumptions that there is no need for any reasonable adjustments to be made.
 It is up to the employer to find out from the applicant during the recruitment process so that they can offer reasonable adjustments if needed.
 Some applicants prefer not to disclose a disability.
 In these cases, the employer cannot be expected to make adjustments until it becomes apparent in the workplace or the applicant decides to inform the company.

-In contrast, public-sector employers are significantly more likely than their private-sector counterparts to ask applicants about required adjustments at the start of the job application process.
-This is achieved via job advertisements, application forms, or application information supplied to candidates.
+A survey from Personnel Today shows that two in five disabled workers are not receiving the reasonable adjustments they need from their employer.
+Research also shows that public sector employers are significantly more likely to ask applicants about required adjustments at the start of the job application process compared to their private sector counterparts.
+This is achieved via job advertisements, application forms and/or application information supplied to candidates.

 Employers should always aim to build a trusting relationship with their teams and demonstrate that regardless of a person’s sex, age, colour, disability (to name a few) all individuals are valued.
 By building this trust and confidence, the employee will feel able to discuss these core areas should the need occur.